NASA-SW-VnV/fret/FRET (Unofficial) Development Guide.md

 ## Directory Structure

 Inside the FRET repository, you'll find the following directory structure.
+(Note, this is not a complete list.)

 * `executables`

 * `fret-election` – Root directory for the electron application

   * `analysis`
   * `app` – Contains most of the FRET application
     * `actions`